 Lake Livingston is a 90,000-acre reservoir on the Trinity River in Polk, San Jacinto, Walker, and Trinity counties.
 Characterized by the third largest reservoir in Texas with extensive residential development and timber shoreline, this water body requires purpose-built structures that account for its specific operating conditions.

 Lake Livingston is a 90,000-acre reservoir on the Trinity River in Polk, San Jacinto, Walker, and Trinity counties - the third largest reservoir in Texas with extensive residential development and timber shoreline.
 Seasonal water level variation creates conditions where structures must remain accessible and sound across the full annual range.
 Shoreline substrate varies from rocky points to soft cove bottoms, requiring site-specific pile depth assessment.
-Permits from the reservoir authority and Army Corps are required for all dock and shoreline construction.
+Shore Protect Team handles all required coordination for construction on these reservoirs.

 Shore Protect Team delivers Shoreline Contractors in Lake Livingston, TX.
-We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling.
-Permit coordination is part of every project.
+We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling. full project coordination is included with every scope.

 Shore Protect Team provides dock and pier construction, retaining wall installation, bank stabilization, and waterfront structure repair for waterfront properties on Lake Livingston in Polk, Trinity, San Jacinto, and Walker counties in East Texas.
 Lake Livingston is the Trinity River Authority's major reservoir on the Trinity River and the primary water supply for the City of Houston's eastern service area - the lake is Texas's third largest reservoir by surface area and has extensive residential waterfront development throughout its four-county shoreline.
 The lake's large size, East Texas piney woods setting, and water supply management create a distinctive construction environment.